theEncyclopedia/fundamentals-web-development/GitGuide/README.md

   - In 1 issue there might be many changes.
 After issue is solved reviewing a big PR is a difficult and requires a lot of time.
 So dividing each changes into seperated commits will help reviewers to review your PR fast and efficient.
 - Comment your commit perfectly.

-### Creating commits
+  - The conventions of commenting a commit has a 2 parts.
+SUBJECT and BODY

+    - Subject must contain concise summary of what happend
+    - Body must contain more detailed explanation
+      - What is now diffrent than before ?
+      - Why ?
+      - Is there anything to watch out for/ anything particularly remarkable ?

     1.First up see what files have changed.

 ```
 // Shows what branch is being used and lists of changes.